 The Share Option Scheme shall be valid and effective for the period commencing on the Listing Date and ending on the tenth anniversary of the Listing Date (both dates inclusive).
-Subject to any early termination as may be determined by the Board, the remaining life of the Share Option Scheme is around 7 years as of the date of this annual report.
+Subject to any early termination as may be determined by the Board, the remaining life of the Share Option Scheme is around 6 years as of the date of this annual report.

-At of January 2022 and 31 December 2022, the number of option available for grant under Share Option Scheme was 26,000,000.
-During the year ended 31 December 2022 and up to the date of this annual report, no options had been granted, exercised, cancelled or lapsed under the Share Option Scheme, nor any options were outstanding under the Share Option Scheme.
+As of 1 January 2023 and 31 December 2023, the number of options available for grant under the Share Option Scheme was 26,000,000.
+During the year ended 31 December 2023 and up to the date of this annual report, no options had been granted, exercised, cancelled or lapsed under the Share Option Scheme, nor any options were outstanding under the Share Option Scheme.
+Accordingly, the number of Shares that may be issued in respect of options granted under the Share Option Scheme during the Reporting Period divided by the weighted average number of Shares in issue is nil.